Guides

 US → German Driver's License: The USAREUR Path

-Driving in Germany on SOFA status is governed by Army in Europe Regulation 190-1 — the USAREUR driver's license is the document that makes it legal.
-Your US state license alone is not enough.
-The IDP from AAA is not a substitute either.
-Understanding which license does what, how to get the USAREUR one, and what happens if your US state license expires or your SOFA status ends, saves families from driving uninsured or stuck without legal credentials.
+Army in Europe Regulation 190-1 governs driving in Germany on SOFA status.
+The USAREUR driver's license is the document that makes it legal.
+Your US state license alone is not enough, and the IDP from AAA is not a substitute either.
+Know which license does what, how to get the USAREUR one, and what happens if your US state license expires or your SOFA status ends.
+That knowledge saves families from driving uninsured or stuck without legal credentials.

 -